yingyonghui/CommPath/README.md

 <img src="https://github.com/yingyonghui/SupplementaryData/blob/main/CommPath/tutorial_pic/circosPlot-intensity.png" height=300, width=300>

 Now the widths of lines represent the overall interaction intensity among clusters.

-Then we highlight the interaction of specific cluster.
+Then we highlight the interaction of specific clusters.
 Here we take the endothelial cell as an example:
 ```
 select.ident = 'Endothelial'
 pdf('circosPlot-Endothelial-count.pdf',height=6,width=6)